-From commencement and up to the completion of 3 years2 weeks3 years and up to the completion of 5 years3 weeks5 years and over4 weeks

-- (iii) In addition to the period of notice provided an employee aged 45 years and older with 2 or more years of service is entitled to an additional week's notice. - (iv) Payment in lieu of the period of notice must be made if the appropriate period of notice is not given or in circumstances where it is agreed the period of notice is to be waived and payment in lieu substituted. - (3) Summary Dismissal - (i) The employer has the right to dismiss an employee for serious misconduct or serious neglect of duty and in such circumstances wages are to be paid up to the time of dismissal only. - (d) A part-time or casual employee is to be given a minimum of three hours work or pay on each occasion they are required to attend work unless otherwise mutually agreed by the employee, employer and relevant union with the exception of attending staff meetings when a one hour minimum payment will apply.
+(3) In addition to the period of notice provided an employee aged 45 years and older with 2 or more years of service is entitled to an additional week's notice.

+(4) Payment in lieu of the period of notice must be made if the appropriate period of notice is not given or in circumstances where it is agreed the period of notice is to be waived and payment in lieu substituted.

+(iii) Summary Dismissal

+The employer has the right to dismiss an employee for serious misconduct or serious neglect of duty and in such circumstances wages are to be paid up to the time of dismissal only.

+(d) A casual employee is to be given a minimum of two hours work or pay on each occasion they are required to attend work unless otherwise mutually agreed by the employee, employer and relevant union.